-These keto cheese chips are made with mozzarella and flavored with garlic and oregano.
-They are crispy and delicious on their own or dipped in sour cream or marinara sauce.
+These delicious cheese chips are made with mozzarella and flavored with garlic and oregano.
+They are crispy and delicious on their own or with various dips.

 Ingredients